CityOfNewYork/nyco-wp-open-data-transients/README.md

 ### Developer API

-Once the plugin is installed, you can reverence the name space to use it;
+Once the plugin is installed, you can reference the name space to use it;

 ```
 use nyco\WpOpenDataTransients\Transients\Transients as Transients;